Ads

 Shape of the Airfoil

 The efficiency of a wing is measured in terms of the lift to drag ratio (L/D).
 This ratio varies with the AOA but reaches a definite maximum value for a particular AOA.
 At this angle, the wing has reached its maximum efficiency.
 The shape of the airfoil is the factor that determines the AOA at which the wing is most efficient; it also determines the degree of efficiency.
-Research has shown that the most efficient airfoils for general use have the maximum thickness occurring about one-third of the way back from the leading edge of the wing.
+Many efficient airfoils used for general aviation aircraft have their maximum thickness located approximately one-third of the chord length behind the leading edge.

 It is also known that the larger the wingspan, as compared to the chord, the greater the lift obtained.
 This comparison is called aspect ratio.
-The higher the aspect ratio, the greater the lift.
-In spite of the benefits from an increase in aspect ratio, it was found that definite limitations were defined by structural and drag considerations.
+In general, a higher aspect ratio improves aerodynamic efficiency and reduces induced drag, which can enhance lift performance.
+Despite the aerodynamic benefits of a higher aspect ratio, practical limitations are imposed by structural strength, weight, and operational considerations.

 On the other hand, an airfoil that is perfectly streamlined and offers little wind resistance sometimes does not have enough lifting power to take the aircraft off the ground.
 Thus, modern aircraft have airfoils which strike a medium between extremes, the shape depending on the purposes of the aircraft for which it is designed.